yaanabi/password-keeper/README.md

 3)Create .env file and insert everything from env-template

-4)Replace SECRET_KEY and ENCRYPTION_KEY with your keys
+4)Replace SECRET_KEY and ENCRYPTION_KEY with your values